malekbenz/malekbenz/_posts/2016-12-01-Step-by-Setp-create-first-angularjs-app -visual-studio.md

 ---
 layout: post
-title: "Step by Setp to create a first angularjs app with visual studio"
+title: "Step by Step to create a first angularjs app with visual studio"
 date: 2016-12-01
 author: Malekbenz
 comments: true